Skip to content

 PyTree

 PyTree is a Visual Studio Code extension that renders interactive class inheritance trees for Python projects.
-For every class in the hierarchy it shows typed attributes, method signatures with parameter types and gives reference to all definitions — giving you an instant, accurate picture of any object model without leaving your editor.
+For every class in the hierarchy it shows typed attributes and method signatures, highlights overridden members and abstract elements, and gives reference to all definitions — giving you an instant, accurate and interactive picture of any object model without leaving your editor.

 Features